-We establish a closed matrix formula for these systems and derive a relation to the Moebius functions of partially ordered sets associated with composing such words.
+We establish a closed matrix formula for these systems and derive a relation to the M\"{o}bius functions of partially ordered sets associated with composing such words.

-The paper is organized as follows: in Section~$2$ we review some basic concepts and facts on SDS.
-In Section~$3$ we study linear SDS with permutation update schedules and compute in Theorem~\ref{2thm1} a matrix that completely describes such a system.
-Using Theorem~\ref{2thm1} we prove in Theorem~\ref{3thm2} that any linear system can be expressed as a linear SDS and characterize in Proposition~\ref{P:kk} invertibility.
-We construct in Proposition~\ref{P:moeb} a linear SDS interpretation of the Moebius function of a given partially order set (poset).
-In Section~$4$, we extend our results to linear SDS, where the updating schedules are words over all vertices (linear SDS over words).
-We compute in Theorem~\ref{4thm1} a closed formula for these, that restricts to Theorem~\ref{2thm1} proved in Section~$3$.
+The paper is organized as follows: in Section~\ref{sec2}, we review some basic concepts and facts on SDS.
+In Section~\ref{sec3}, we study linear SDS with permutation update schedules and compute in Theorem~\ref{2thm1} a matrix that completely describes such a system.
+Using Theorem~\ref{2thm1}, we prove constructively in Theorem~\ref{3thm2} that any synchronous linear system has a linear SDS equivalent.
+We also present an approach to compute the M\"{o}bius function of a poset with an SDS.
+In Section~\ref{sec4}, we extend our results to linear SDS, where the update schedules are words over all vertices (linear SDS over words).
+We compute in Theorem~\ref{4thm1} an explicit closed formula for these, that restricts to Theorem~\ref{2thm1} proved in Section~\ref{sec3}.
 The concatenation of linear SDS over words gives rise to a relation of the M\"{o}bius functions of posets, which allows us to prove a cut theorem in Theorem~\ref{T:rel} w.r.t. homogeneous chain decompositions of posets.
 In Section~\ref{sec5}, we summarize the results of this paper, and discuss extending the framework to block-sequential dynamical systems as well as future work.